DunniAdenuga/csci_363_searchEngine/README.md

 ### Description

+In the second phase of the project we created a web server (a simple search engine) that can answer user queries about a web page our program has visited and indexed.

 ### Compilation

 To test the functionality of the project, we must first compile the programs.
 To do this, `cd` into the root folder of the project and call `make`.
 This should compile the program without error.

+Then, run the following commands: chmod 644 web/Shmoogle_noresults.html chmod 644 web/Shmoogle.html
+chmod 644 HTML_Styling.css

 ### Execution